 The currency in New Zealand is the New Zealand Dollar (NZD).
 As currency exchange rates fluctuate, we ask that you refer to the following website for daily exchange rates: www.xe.com.
 ATMs are also widely available that distribute the local currency, and this is what we recommend as your primary source of cash while traveling.
 Please make sure you bring at least $200 USD in cash as emergency money just in case you have trouble with the ATMs or lose your bank card.
 Major credit cards are accepted in most shops, but they may charge a 2-4% transaction fee.
 Visa and MasterCard are useful for cash advances in an emergency situation.
 Please note that, if you are carrying U.S. Dollars, they should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and printed recently.

-We often find the best prices for purchasing flights is 60 days before departure, but of course this varies greatly from route to route and year to year.
-You must wait until this trip is confirmed with the minimum number of required participants before you book your flights.
-Typically, we reach the minimum number needed at least 90 days before departure.
-GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.
-You can find out whether this trip has been confirmed here.
+We find the best prices for flights are often available 60 days before departure, but of course this varies greatly from route to route and year to year.
+We advise that you wait until this trip is confirmed before booking non-refundable and non-changeable flights.

 Your trip begins in Auckland and ends in Christchurch.
 Please double check our itinerary for the date by which you must arrive in Auckland.
 You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
 You can depart from Christchurch any time on the final day of the trip.